blackberry/OpenNebula-Carina/docs/INSTALL.md

 ~~~

    *  /var/lib/one/opennebula-carina/misc/createschema.sh svc

-   *  cp /var/lib/one/opennebula-carina/context/*  /var/www/repo/svc/context (optional if you want to use the sample contextualization scripts)
+The above steps can be automated by executing 'misc/addsvc.sh service_name service_port zone'.
+The following steps are manual:

-   * setup /var/www/downloads to hold common packages/binaries that are
-   accessed by the sample contextualization scripts if required
+   * Setup /var/www/downloads to hold common packages/binaries that are required by sample the contextualization scripts (optional)
+   * Edit the service's config.rb to set the appropriate service-specific endpoints.
+Before a service can use the system to upload their own config.rb, the admin must setup an endpoint which matches the username/password that the service will use.
+   * Add the service to /var/lib/one/opennebula-carina/etc/global.rb
    * /var/lib/one/opennebula-carina/misc/start-oneenvd.sh (start the oneenvd for that service)

 VM APPLIANCE INSTALL